tianocore/edk2/MdePkg/Library/StackCheckLib/Readme.md

 of PcdStackCookieExceptionVector.
 This value can similarly be retrieved by the handler to determine if the interrupt was triggered by the stack cookie check.
 Reference:
 [Arm A64 Instruction Set Architecture Version 2024-3](https://developer.arm.com/documentation/ddi0602/2024-03/Base-Instructions/SVC--Supervisor-Call-?lang=en)
+- On RISCV64 platforms, raise an breakpoint exception, ensuring the a0 register carries the constant defined by PcdStackCookieExceptionVector.
+This value can similarly be retrieved by the handler to determine if the exception was triggered by the stack cookie check.

 ## Debugging Stack Cookie Check Failures